cunybpl/nycet_pnp/src/content/guides/systems/air-to-air-energy-recovery.md

         <figcaption class="figure-caption text-left">Figure 3.
 Rotary air-to-air energy exchangers (click on image to enlarge).</figcaption>
     </figure>
 </a>

+#### Fixed Plate Heat Exchanger

+A fixed plate heat exchanger functions by providing neighboring channels, separated by plates, for airstreams to pass through and transfer energy.
+The channel separation determines both the pressure drop and efficiency of the heat exchanger.
+Many fixed plate heat exchangers only transfer sensible heat, but they can be designed to transfer latent energy (i.e., moisture) as well, depending on the material used.

 #### Coil Energy Recovery (Runaround) Loop